vijaymarupudi/nvim-fzf/README.md

     ```lua
     local result = fzf(function(cb)
       cb("value_1", function(err)
-        -- this error can happen if the user can already chosen a value
+        -- this error can happen if the user has already chosen a value
-        -- using fzf
+        -- before the information was send to fzf
         if err then
           return
         end